codurance/site/_posts/2018-01-11-applicatives-validation.md

 #### Either & Validation

-We just saw how to use the Maybe Functor and Applicative Functor to validate input data, however, Maybe can not offer any information about the error.
+We just saw how to use the Maybe Functor and Applicative Functor to validate input data, however, Maybe cannot offer any information about the error.

-We will see how we can signal errors and also accumulate all the errors occurred during the validation proccess using the `Validation` data type.
+We will see how we can signal errors and also accumulate all the errors occurred during the validation process using the `Validation` data type.
 This is a more practical scenario for real-life applications, as it is often required to return some information about the errors.

 The data type `Validation` is very similar to `Either`.
 You may be familiar with `Either` as it is quite a common type in most functional languages.